-- 1. Set the volume at the desired level. - 2.
-Press AUTO antil AUTO VOLUME ON displays. - 3.
-Press AUTO antil AUTO VOLUME OFF displays to turn off AudioPilot®.
+- 1. Set the volume at the desired level.

+- Press AUTO until AUTO VOLUME ON displays.

+- Press AUTO until AUTO VOLUME OFF displays to turn off AudioPilot[®].

 Using the Radio Radio Data System (RDS)

 RDS features are available for use only on FM stations that broadcast RDS information.
 The station name or call letters display while the radio is tuned to an RDS station.